openstack-archive/cathead/README.rst

    construction. e.g. ``SelfSignDriver(**drivers['selfsign'])``

    The *actions* section contains actions to perform on different events.
-So far the possible events are:
+So far the possible events are

     - Successful refresh of a certificate
     - Failure to refresh a certificate